ivegoie/tic-tac-toe-gui/README.md

 # Tic-Tac-Toe v2.0

-This is a simple implementation of the classic Tic-Tac-Toe game using Python's tkinter library.
+This is a simple implementation and updated version of [code](https://github.com/ivegoie/tic-tac-toe-terminal-game) the classic Tic-Tac-Toe game using Python's tkinter library.
 The game provides a graphical user interface (GUI) for two players to play the game on a 3x3 grid.
 Players take turns placing their respective symbols, "X" and "O", on the grid, and the first player to form a winning combination of their symbol wins the game.

 ## Requirements